codota/tabnine-vscode/README.md

   <br />

 - **Q: Is there a Tabnine Student program?**
-- A: Yes, If you’re a student, you can register for Tabnine Pro for FREE using your school email address.
+- A: Yes, If you're a student, you can register for the Tabnine Student Pass for FREE using your school email address.
+The Student Pass includes the advanced AI code completion model of Tabnine for Teams but is limited to individual students.
 [Get Tabnine Student now](https://www.tabnine.com/students?utm_source=ide_marketplace&utm_medium=organic&utm_campaign=vscode_marketplace)
   <br />
   <br />